Winners announced: Biodiversity Revisited early career essay competition

 - Victoria Pilbeam, a Senior Consultant at Clear Horizon Consulting and from Australia.
 Essay title: “Revisiting conservation through evaluative thinking: towards a more impactful theory of change“.

 - Tlacaelel Rivera-Núñez, a PhD Candidate at El Colegio de la Frontera Sur and from Mexico.
 Essay title: “Writing over that which is already written: reconceiving biodiversity conservation in a second world according to the concept of ‘palimpsest’”.

 - Santiago Izquierdo Tort, a Senior Researcher at ITAM Centre for Energy and Natural Resources and from Mexico.
 Essay title: “Biodiversity revisited: bridging aspirations and conservation in research and practice”.

-Each winner, selected by the Biodiversity Revisited Steering Committee, has been invited to our inaugural Biodiversity Revisited Symposium taking place 11-13 September in Vienna, Austria.
-The winners will have the opportunity to share with attendees the ideas and reflections expressed in their essays and contribute to Symposium discussions.
-They will also have the chance to convert their essay into a thought piece to be published on this website, so look out for their essays in due course.
+Each winner, selected by the Biodiversity Revisited Steering Committee, was invited to our inaugural Biodiversity Revisited Symposium that took place 11-13 September in Vienna, Austria.
+The winners had the opportunity to share with other attendees the ideas and reflections expressed in their essays and contribute to Symposium discussions.

 The judges were: